 The Membership Committee focuses on growing the membership and supporting the Chapters

-The Scientific Council Committee focuses on the discipline-level leadership, the integrity and high quality of the research awards, and the long-range plans for ISSNAF scholarly programs and activities.
-It coordinates the ISSNAF scientific programs and access to resources
+The Scientific Council Committee focuses on the discipline-level leadership and the ISSNAF scholarly programs including the ISSNAF Awards

 The Strategy and Development Committee focuses on the value proposition, the long-range plans and identification and cultivation of stakeholders and sponsors

-The Honorary Board is comprised of both individuals who have distinguished themselves for their service to the organization and represents its heritage, and Individuals of Italian origin with a distinguished career in any discipline of research.
+The Honorary Board is comprised of 1. individuals who have distinguished themselves for their service to the organization and represents its heritage, or 2. individuals of Italian origin with a distinguished career as scholars or researchers.

 Honorary Board Members

-Dr. Vito Campese, Chair, Emeritus Professor, Keck School of Medicine, University of Southern California
+Vito Campese, Executive Chair, Emeritus Professor, Keck School of Medicine, University of Southern California (2019)

-Dr. Giorgio Bellettini, Professor, Physics Department, University of Pisa
+Giorgio Bellettini, Emeritus Professor of Physics, University of Pisa (2019)

-Dr. Dr. Emilio Bizzi, Institute Professor, Massachusetts Institute of Technology
+Emilio Bizzi, Institute Professor, Massachusetts Institute of Technology (2019)

-Dr. Rita Colwell, Distinguished University Professor, Institute for Advanced Computer Studies, University of Maryland
+Rita Colwell, Distinguished University Professor, Institute for Advanced Computer Studies, University of Maryland (2019)

-Dr. Camillo Ricordi, Distinguished Professor, Miller School of Medicine, University of Miami
+Camillo Ricordi, Distinguished Professor, Miller School of Medicine, University of Miami (2019)

-Dr. Andrew Viterbi, Presidential Chair Professor, Viterbi School of Engineering, University of Southern California
+Andrew Viterbi, Presidential Chair Professor, Viterbi School of Engineering, University of Southern California (2019)